bestisblessed/mma-ai-swift-app/archive/README.md

 ### iOS App Setup

-1. Open the `MMAChat.xcodeproj` file in Xcode
+1. Open the `mma-ai-swift/mma-ai-swift.xcodeproj` file in Xcode
 2. Make sure the `ChatViewModel.swift` file has the correct IP address for your local machine
 3. Build and run the app in the iOS simulator or on a physical device